Reporting requirement for most dental practice owners under Corporate Transparency Act

 Dentist in operatory

-Quick Summary: Owners of small businesses with fewer than 20 employees may be required to report their ownership information to the U.S. Department of the Treasury’s Financial Crimes Enforcement Network as early as March 25, 2025, in compliance with the federal Corporate Transparency Act.
-However, legal challenges are affecting the act's enforceability.
+Quick Summary: Small business owners with fewer than 20 employees are required to report their beneficial ownership information to the U.S. Department of the Treasury’s Financial Crimes Enforcement Network in compliance with the Corporate Transparency Act.
+FinCEN intends to issue an interim final rule in March with a new reporting deadline.

-The Financial Crimes Enforcement Network, or FinCEN, began accepting the reports, called beneficial ownership information reports, from employers at the start of the new year, but businesses that existed prior to 2024 and are currently operating have until Jan.
-1, 2025, to submit the reports.
-Businesses that form in 2024 or subsequent years have 90 days from business creation or registration to comply with the reporting requirement.
+FinCEN began accepting the reports, called beneficial ownership information reports, from employers in January 2024.
+Businesses that existed prior to 2024 originally had until Jan.
+1, 2025, to submit the reports, while businesses that formed in 2024 or subsequent years originally had 90 days from business creation or registration to comply with the reporting requirement.

 Sole proprietors are not required to comply with the Corporate Transparency Act.
 Certain other entities, including government authorities, banks and public utilities, are exempt from the act’s reporting requirements.